-- Sauna helps you burn fat but does nothing about the muscles.
+- Sauna helps in fat burning but does nothing about the muscles.
 To tone the muscles and prevent sagging, you must gradually incorporate strength training into your workout routine.
-Since sauna will help improve your stamina, cardio or strength training will not cause as much exertion as it would have without the sauna.
+Since saunas help improve stamina, cardio or strength training will not cause as much exertion as it would have without the sauna.

 - You must keep yourself hydrated.
 Sauna causes too much dehydration, which may inhibit weight loss.

 - Add a pinch of salt to your drinking water before or after your sauna bath to rebalance the electrolytes (11).

 Infographic: 5 Ways Sauna Helps You Lose Weight

 Who knew a relaxing steam bath could offer so many health benefits like a mild heat therapy?
 This ancient Finnish practice may play a key role in shedding those extra pounds without any effort.
 To help you out, we have listed the five ways a sauna can help you shed those stubborn pounds and aid in weight management.
 Check out the infographic below to find out more.